clicon/clixon-docs/netconf.rst

 The RFC lists several security issues that need to be addressed in a solution, including "pinning" of host keys etc.

 .. note::
-        Warning: there are security implications of using this example as noted in `RFC 8071: NETCONF Call Home <http://www.rfc-editor.org/rfc/rfc8071.txt>`_
+        Warning: there are security implications of using this example as noted in `RFC 8071: NETCONF Call Home and RESTCONF Call Home <http://www.rfc-editor.org/rfc/rfc8071.txt>`_

 IPC
 ===